ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 *This section is only a proposal for a syntax for linear types.
 For other possibilities to consider, see the `Alternatives`_ section.*

-This proposal adds only one new syntactical construct:
+This proposal adds two new syntactical constructs:

 - The multiplicity annotated arrow, for polymorphism, is written ``a :p-> b`` (where ``a`` and ``b`` are types and ``p`` is a